McLaren Group: McLaren Racing

 In 1988, the McLaren MP4/4 had a very successful year.
 Not only did Senna win the title, but the car won 15 out of 16 races, and, apart from just 27 laps, led every single lap during the year.
 Prost won in 1989, and then left for Ferrari after clashing with Senna.
 Senna also won the title for McLaren in 1990 and 1991.

 The partnership between McLaren and Mercedes began in 1995 with McLaren choosing to use Mercedes engines.
 McLaren and Mercedes announced their intention to part ways in November 2009 as Mercedes had bought the debut-season driver and constructor winning team Brawn.
 It was re-branded as Mercedes Grand Prix.
 Ron Dennis said one reason McLaren and Mercedes parted ways was because of his "ambitious plans to turn McLaren into a car manufacturer."
 Dennis insisted that in the "21st century to survive in F1 you need to have more than just a team".
 However Mercedes continued to supply engines to McLaren until 2014.

 Vodafone's title sponsorship deal, which began in 2007, ended at the finish of the 2013 season.
 In 2014, the team's official title was McLaren Mercedes.
 In 2015, the team, under a new partnership with car manufacturer Honda changed its official title to McLaren Honda.
-In 2018, the team was powered by Renault, becoming McLaren-Renault until 2020, when the team switched from Renault to Mercedes.
+In 2018, the team was powered by customer Renault power units until 2020, when the team switched from Renault back to Mercedes.

-McLaren Automotive

-In 1992 McLaren began producing its first road car, the McLaren F1, which had many similarities to its F1 car.
-In total, 106 were produced from 1992 to 1998, and even though it has been out of production for 22 years, it remains the fastest naturally aspirated supercar ever.
-There are still few production cars with a higher top speed.
-Among those that are faster are the Koenigsegg Agera R, Bugatti Veyron, SSC Ultimate Aero, Bugatti Veyron Super Sport and the Koenigsegg One:1.
-In September 2009 McLaren announced the successor of the McLaren F1 was to be the upcoming McLaren P1.
-Dennis said that parting ways with Mercedes was a "win-win situation for both sides".
-McLaren also produced the Mercedes-Benz SLR McLaren with Mercedes as a joint project.